Free Estate Planning Workshops

 At the workshop you will learn how to eliminate all costs of probate to your family.
 You will leave with a feeling of empowerment based on the knowledge that you can easily achieve the peace of mind that comes from knowing your family will be protected from unnecessary probate expenses and potentially devastating tax burdens – and that your final wishes will be followed.

 There is no cost to attend.
-It is recommended that spouses attend together, but the information applies equally to unmarried people, as well.
+It is recommended that spouses and partners attend together, but the information applies equally to single people, as well.
 Feel free to invite friends, too.
-Attorneys Christopher Botti & Paul Morison, frequent media contributors and two of California’s leading experts in this area, will conduct the webinars.
+Attorney Christopher Botti will conduct the workshops.
+He is a Certified Specialist in Estate Planning, Trust and Probate Law, a frequent media contributor, and one of California’s leading experts in this area.
 We are privileged to bring this informative and engaging presentation to you.

 Are you concerned that your existing estate plan is valid, up to date and will serve its intended purpose?
 We are often asked to review existing estate plans and are shocked by the number of individuals who have had these critical documents prepared incorrectly by non-attorneys, “document assist” companies or online services.
 Often these “one-size-fits-all” forms will fail because they: